rsr-at-mindtwin/wisdom/README.md

 24. Insiders compete with insiders so they spend most of their effort building things for insiders.[8]
 25. There's nothing magical about situational awareness.
 Awareness of where you are at can be neutral, positive or negative.
 [10]
 26. Everything you see in the media is trying to sell you something.
+27. When the good people go, *go with them*.
+[12]

 Adjacent:

 1. Sudden, forceful, detailed denials without lag tend to indicate the assertions that triggered them are correct[1]
 2. A conflict-avoidant personality type in a leadership position can only lead to ruin.
+3. At some point, your best case scenario and your worst case scenario basically will blend together.
+[13]

 Footnotes:

 [1] example - "Most companies will at least take 20 minutes to run the placeholder press release by legal.
 Milton did not pass go on this one, so yea, this is probably the record for vehement and ad hominem denials cc: HindenbergRes $NKLA" https://twitter.com/muddywatersre/status/1304051845111844864